lawrence501/5e-cli/README.md

 ## Ideas for next campaign/things to discuss

-- Increase base value of dmg + res from 1 to 2? (dmg because it's usually multiplied by extra atk or single-target) (res because early on it's super powerful, and later it's multiplied by multiatk)

 - Investigate replacing body armours with non-party class feature-esque uniques?
 Or maybe subclasses?
 Replace base types for different armour weights to try to match archetypes nicely.

-Still upgradable through rare currency or something?
-Crit roll on body armour loot table option?
+- Replace rings: 2x slots, start as very basic single stat, single point values, put gems into them to add thematic mods (eg. add wep dmg gem to give +2 wep dmg while bloodied).
+Using same gem either upgrades existing of that type or rerolls it

+- Replace hard doubled mods with min 3pts

 - Ban homebrew classes?
 Still allow homebrew subclasses?
 Harder for a subclass to spiral out of defined balance constraints.
 Loads of subclass + class options nowadays